alexdmtr/codeworks/README.md

-We developed this fun and amibtious project during the [GreatUniHack](http://greatunihack.com/) hackathon, where it won the Web Applications UK challenge.
+We developed this fun and amibtious project during the [GreatUniHack](http://greatunihack.com/) hackathon, where it won the Web Applications UK challenge; the idea was to build a website that helps young people, in our case it helps people learn programming.